Initialize & Persistently Mount an External USB Disk on Ubuntu Server 24.04

 Why these options

-• nofail → no boot hang if the disk is unplugged
+• nofail → boot continues even if the USB disk is unplugged

 Ownership & permissions